bergesinstitute/grafmethodenglish/book-4-unit-2.md

 L: What happened to his old position [pə'zɪʃən] (puesto)?

 M: They hired someone new.
-She had worked at a similar ['sɪmɪlər] (similar) company before.
+The new employee had worked at a similar ['sɪmɪlər] (similar) company before.

 L: I'm happy for Pedro.
 He had worked at his old company for ten years.
 He deserved [dɪ'zɜrvd] (se merecía) a change.